LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

  ```

 ### Median value of Non-diabetes, Pre-diabetes and Diabetes

 1 = Non-diabetes; 2 = Pre-diabetes; 3 = Diabetes

+The median class for all the variables was checked.
+This provides information on the diabetes classes
+It was observed that:
+1- 	Prediabetes patients have a cholesterol = 204, stab.glu = 98, glyhb = 6.13, Age = 61 and Systolic_Blood_Pressure = 140
+2-	Diabetes patients have cholesterol = 218, stab.glu = 41,  glyhb =9.37 , Age = 59 and Systolic blood pressure = 146

 df1.groupby('CLASS').median()

 ![image](https://github.com/LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabetes-BigDataAnalytics-Project/assets/157916270/e93dda0f-9b99-4679-b138-34aed415578a)

 ### Ydata profile 2
+Another Ydata profiling was performed as the shape of the dataframe is now different because some features were removed,
  ``` Python
 profile_df1 = ProfileReport(df1)
 profile_df1